Drugs and technology What's Buzzing

 Written by Diane Archer

-Senator Bernie Sanders, who is the ranking member on the Senate Health, Education, Labor and Pensions Committee, released a report showing that Trump’s drug pricing dealts have only led to higher drug prices.
+Senator Bernie Sanders, the ranking member on the Senate Health, Education, Labor and Pensions Committee, just released a report showing that Trump’s drug pricing deals have only led to higher drug prices.
 Notwithstanding Trump’s claim that his deals with drug manufacturers would make drugs more affordable, the manufacturers have actually raised their drug prices and launched new drugs at an average annual cost of $353,000, reports Berkeley Lovelace, Jr. for NBC News.
 Meanwhile Congress has done nothing to address high drug costs.

-Americans pay higher prices than people anywhere else for our drugs.
-Until Congress enacts legislation that requires the government to negotiate drug prices on behalf of all Americans, we will continue to do so.
+Americans pay higher prices than people anywhere else for their drugs.
+Until Congress enacts legislation that requires the government to negotiate drug prices on behalf of all Americans, we will continue to pay high drug prices.
 Voluntary efforts will not stop drugmakers from raising prices.

-The Sanders report also finds that the pharmaceutical company profits have risen significantly during the first year of the Trump administration.
-In 2024, profits for the industry totalled $107 billion.
+The Sanders report also finds that pharmaceutical company profits have risen significantly during the first year of the Trump administration.
+In 2024, profits for the industry totaled $107 billion.
 In 2025, they were up $70 billion to $177 billion

-No one actually knows the content of the deals Trump had made on drug pricing.
+No one actually knows the content of the deals Trump has made with pharmaceutical companies.
 But, it does not appear that President Trump’s “most favored nation” deals with pharmaceutical companies have lowered costs for Americans in any meaningful way.
-IFrom the data we have on drug company profits, it feels that the deals have only benefited the drug companies.
+From the data we have on drug company profits, it appears that the deals have only benefited the drug companies.

 FacebookTwitterPrintFriendly